Choosing and booking a rail pass

 We can ship your rail pass to Austria, Belgium, Denmark, England, Finland, France, Germany, Ireland, Italy, Luxembourg, Netherlands, Norway, Portugal, Scotland, Spain, Sweden, Switzerland.
 The Shipping & Handling fee for orders sent to Europe is $36USD or $45CAD and delivery takes 3 to 7 Business days.

-Can a rail pass be issued as an e-ticket?
+Can a rail pass be issued as an e-ticket or e-pass?

-At this time, all rail passes are printed as a paper document and must be shipped to you prior to your departure to Europe.
+At this time, most rail passes are printed as a paper document and must be shipped to you prior to your departure to Europe.
 If a rail pass is offered as an e-pass this option will be offered at the time of booking.